 Excused Absence: An absence due to personal illness, death in the immediate family, observance of a religious holiday, or an emergency situation beyond the control of the student as determined by the building principal will be considered an excused absence.
 Students are required, however, to notify the school prior to the absence.
 Students who do not notify the school prior to the absence may only be excused in the event the parent or guardian explaining the reason for the absence provides a written note.
+Students are allowed to use one day-long excused absence per school year for the purpose of attending a civic event.
 An excused absence entitles a student to make up all assignments missed.
 The student will have one day, plus the number of days absent to turn in make up work.
 It is the responsibility of the student to contact the teacher on the day he/she returns to complete a plan for doing the work that was missed.